-You use API tokens to authenticate yourself when you interact with our APIs.
-Previously called an OAuth Refresh token, an API token handles authorization more securely than an access key because it authorizes access per organization, and not across all your organizations.
+You use API tokens to authenticate yourself when you make authorized API connections.
+Previously called an OAuth Refresh token, an API token authorizes access per organization.

-- On the VMware Cloud Services toolbar, click your user name and select .
+- On the Cloud Services Console toolbar, click your user name and select .

 - Enter a name for the token.

 Scopes provide a way to implement control over what areas in an organization your token can access - specifically which role in an organization, and what services and the level of permissions.
 If required, you can select All Roles and give your token access to all the organization and service roles.

 - Select the Open ID check box to get information about the users that authorize your app.

 - Save the token credentials to a safe place so you can retrieve them to use later on.

 For security reasons, after you generate the token, we only display the name of the token on the API Tokens page and not the token credentials.
 This means that you will no longer be able to reuse the token by copying the credentials from this page.

 In addition to API tokens, you can use OAuth apps to authenticate your applications.
 To see when to use OAuth apps instead of API tokens, see What Is the Difference Between OAuth Apps and API Tokens.